remiberthoz/anki-periodic-table-memory-pegs/CONTRIBUTING.md

 ### Other contributions

-This git repository is structured as follow:
+This git repository is structured as follows:
 - `version.txt` holds the version number of the last release,
-- `main.py` is a python script that creates the `.apkg` Anki deck,
+- `main.py` is a Python script that creates the `.apkg` Anki deck,
-- `packages/` contains the legacy deck, and the package produced by the python script,
+- `packages/` contains the legacy deck, and the package produced by the Python script,
 - `preview/` contains images used in the repository description on GitHub and AnkiWeb,
 - `src/media/` contains the element's pictures,
 - `src/data.json` contains the element's textual data,
 - `src/templates/` contains the HTML code
-for the cards style and the CSS stylesheet,
+for the cards' style and the CSS stylesheet,
 - `src/desc.html` contains the HTML code for the AnkiWeb description of the deck.

-You are free to change anything, when you are done, you can jump to the **Build and import** section below to learn how to test your work.
+You are free to change anything;
+when you are done, you can jump to the **Build and import** section below to learn how to test your work.

 ### Build and import guide

-Executing the `main.py` python script will create a file named with a variant of `periodic-table-memory-pegs_****.apkg` in the directory named `packages/`.
+Executing the `main.py` Python script will create a file whose name is a variant of `periodic-table-memory-pegs_****.apkg` in the directory named `packages/`.
 This file is compatible with Anki, and you want to import it from here.
-**Be carefull**, if you did something wrong you may break your Anki review history.
+**Be careful**—if you did something wrong you may break your Anki review history.
 I would suggest that you create a new Anki user for testing purposes!

-The python script relies on the following python modules:
+The Python script relies on the following Python modules:
 `json`,
 `markdown2`,
-`genanki` (the latter is found locally in the `genanki` directory) that you can download with the git command: `git submodule init`.
+`genanki` (which is found locally in the `genanki` directory), which you can download with the git command `git submodule init`.

-The script was developped using python version 3.
+The script was developed using Python version 3.

 If everything is in order, you can commit to the `develop` branch and push your changes to your fork, then submit a pull request (see the